Skip to content

 Facilities:Indoor pool, event center, café, locker rooms, indoor playground, fitness/exercise spaces, three gymnasiums (1 multi-purpose), child watch, e-sports room, walking/running track, program classrooms, meeting/multi-purpose rooms, outdoor terrace and patio, senior lounge, art gallery

-The Ohio State University’s Wexner Medical Center (OSUWMC) will be leasing 33,400 square feet of space on the second and third floors for an initial period of 15 years.
-This space will house The James Survivorship Center, Orthopedic Physical Therapy Practice, and Integrative Medicine.
+The Ohio State University’s Wexner Medical Center (OSUWMC) is leasing 33,400 square feet of space on the second and third floors for an initial period of 15 years.
+This space houses The James Survivorship Center, Orthopedic Physical Therapy Practice, and Integrative Medicine.

-Going Solar:The rooftop of the Bob Crane Community will be fitted with solar panels that are projected to result in power savings of more than $50,000 per year, the equivalent of taking the City’s entire fleet off the streets of UA each year.
+Solar:The rooftop of the Bob Crane Community has been fitted with solar panels that are projected to result in power savings of more than $50,000 per year, the equivalent of taking the City’s entire fleet off the streets of Upper Arlington each year.

 Cost Summary